meeber/style-type-thing/README.md

 JavaScript style guide and ESLint config.

-The purpose of this project is to document the reasoning behind my JavaScript style preferences so that when I change my mind a month from now I can wonder why I even bothered.
+The purpose of this project is to document the reasonings behind my JavaScript style preferences so that when I change my mind a month from now I can wonder why I even bothered.

 # ESLint Config